 When I signed the offer of employment, I gained a new understanding of the phrase “like a weight lifted from my shoulders.”
 There was an actual, physical tension right in the shoulders that loosened, feeling very much like removing an actual weight.

 The last two months of articles passed pleasantly.
-I helped plan a wedding shower for a friend at work (her articles overlapped with mine, and for a time she had the poor fortune to share an office with me), Amelia and I took up running with some of her friends from grad school, we saw a surprising number of plays, and we just generally started going out into this city that we’ve been working in and started living in it a little bit too.
+I helped plan a wedding shower for a friend at work (her articles overlapped with mine, and for a time she had the poor fortune to share an office with me), The Missus and I took up running with some of her friends from grad school, we saw a surprising number of plays, and we just generally started going out into this city that we’ve been working in and started living in it a little bit too.